ezbc/ezbc.github.io/_posts/2015-08-07-hidden-table-proposal.md

 + [white oak](http://www.yourpricefurniture.com/ekmps/shops/ypfurn/images/cirencester-american-white-oak-coffee-table-2543-p.jpg)

+### Cost

+Depending on the materials used and the style selected, the table will likely be around $200 to $500 depending on the complexity of the table.
+The most expensive to least expensive materials are cherry, maple, white oak, and red oak.
+The material cost will scale linearly with the size of the table.
+I charge
+$20 per hour.

 ### Next steps

 Next we should agree on the dimensions, style, and type of wood of the table.
 Please comment below or email me.
 I can also make all these decisions if this is an overload of choices.